ArchiveBox/ArchiveBox/README.md

 archivebox init --setup           # if any problems, install with pip instead
 </code></pre>
 </li>
-<li>Optional: Start the web server then login to the <a href="http://127.0.0.1:8000">http://127.0.0.1:8000</a> ⇢ Admin UI.
+<li>Optional: Start the server then login to the Web UI <a href="http://127.0.0.1:8000">http://127.0.0.1:8000</a> ⇢ Admin.
 <pre lang="bash"><code style="white-space: pre-line">archivebox server 0.0.0.0:8000
-# completely optional, the CLI can also be used without running a server
+# completely optional, CLI can also be used without running a server
 </code></pre>
 </li>
 </ol>